FOREX-Euro slides to two-month low vs dollar after ECB

 SPAIN AUCTION

-The euro also hit a near four-week trough against the yen, and was last down 0.94 percent at 101.19 yen, having dropped to a fresh low of 101.01 in late New York trade.
+The euro also hit a near four-week trough against the yen, and was last down 0.6 percent at 101.54 yen.

-It also fell to a five-week low against sterling at 79.605 pence and was last changing hands down 0.18 percent at 79.74 pence.
-The Bank of England left interest rates and its asset-purchase program unchanged.
+It also fell to a five-week low against sterling at 79.605 pence and was last changing hands down 0.2 percent at 79.76 pence.
+The Bank of England left interest rates and its asset purchase program unchanged.

 * U.S. Treasury yields fall ahead of Yellen testimony (Updates with U.S. market open; changes byline, dateline)